Activity 12: "Handle Negativity Like a Pro!"

 -

 Congratulations!
 You’ve completed the scavenger hunt and learned how to navigate the digital world safely and positively.
 Remember to use social media responsibly, be kind, and think before you post!
+Final tip: Don't believe everything you see on social media.

-More information and global website links
+More information, global website links & research

 Other helpful parent and teacher resources